jhucsf/fall2022/index.md

 ## News

+* **Sep 29** — The due date for Milestones 2 and 3 of [Assignment 2](assign/assign02.html)
+  have been moved to Friday Sept 30th and Friday Oct 7th, respectively.
 * **Sep 27** — [Assignment 2](assign/assign02.html) has been updated to clarify
   that the unit test functions not related to `draw_pixel` should be commented out in your submission for Milestone 2.
 See the [Grading breakdown](assign/assign02.html#grading-breakdown)